 Can I Use a Free VPN in China?

-If you want to use the Internet reliably from mainland China then you have no option but to use a paid VPN service, that has invested in obfuscation technology to beat the Great Firewall, like ExpressVPN or VyprVPN.
+If you want to use the Internet reliably from mainland China, a free VPN is definitely not a good choice.
+You’re best paying a small monthly fee for a reliable VPN service, one that has obfuscation technology to beat the Great Firewall, like ExpressVPN or Astrill.

-Sometimes even the VPNs with the most stealth technology stop working in China, depending on how aggressive the Chinese censors are at that moment in time.
+Sometimes even the best VPNs with the most effective stealth technology stop working in China, depending on how aggressive the Chinese censors are at that moment in time.

 When this happens, there are a few things you can try to get back online: